helmetWong/NLP_project/README.md

 Step 3: lower case on text

-Step 4: remove all tailor stopwords (defined above)
+Step 4: remove first set of tailor stopwords

 Step 5: remove all the punctuation